OutSystems/docs-product/src/develop/ui/intro.md

 ## The Custom Application Templates

 The application templates you use to build your applications.
-Refer to the OutSystem documentation to learn [how to create a Custom Application Template](reuse/create-a-custom-application-template.md).
+Refer to the OutSystems documentation to learn [how to create a Custom Application Template](reuse/create-a-custom-application-template.md).

 ![OutSystems UI Custom Templates](images/outsystems-ui-custom-templates.png?width=800)